scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/README.md

 ## Workshop Lessons/Examples

-* [Call Recorded Message](./lambdas/call-play-recording) (teaches how to answer a phone call and play a message file)
+* [Call Recorded Message](./lambdas/call-play-recording/README.md) (teaches how to answer a phone call and play a message file)
-* [Call Me Back](lambdas/call-me-back) (teaches how to make outbound phone calls using voice-to-text using Amazon Polly)
+* [Call Me Back](./lambdas/call-me-back/README.md) (teaches how to make outbound phone calls using voice-to-text using Amazon Polly)
-* [Call and Bridge Another Call](./lambdas/call-and-bridge) (teachs how to bridge calls together, and how to enable/disable Amazon Voice Focus noise suppression)
+* [Call and Bridge Another Call](./lambdas/call-and-bridge/README.md) (teachs how to bridge calls together, and how to enable/disable Amazon Voice Focus noise suppression)
-* [Call a Voice Chat-Bot](./lambdas/call-lex-bot) (teaches how to connect a phone call to an Amazon Lex chat bot)
+* [Call a Voice Chat-Bot](./lambdas/call-lex-bot/README.md) (teaches how to connect a phone call to an Amazon Lex chat bot)
-* [Call and Make Recording](./lambdas/call-make-recording) (teaches how to record a call and play the recorind back)
+* [Call and Make Recording](./lambdas/call-make-recording/README.md) (teaches how to record a call and play the recording back)

 ## Cleanup